 There was also media criticism that Biles was letting down her country.
 Considering that a nation the size of China or the United States dwarfs most others, I’m ambivalent about rankings based on medal numbers.
 Besides, do we seriously judge a nation based on the performance of a few athletes?

 However, I did feel that by withdrawing from competition, Biles let down her team.
-When I ran a mediation program, I felt pressured when my staff’s already high workload was made harder when one of their colleagues was absent on a family or other emergency.
-Everyone respected their colleague’s situation, but it was a burden on them.
+While managing a mediation program, I felt pressured if my staff’s already high workload was made harder when one of their colleagues was absent on a family or other emergency.
+Everyone respected their colleague’s predicament, but covering for them was a burden.
 We didn’t have a budget for temporary replacement staff who would, in any event, lack the sustained training that the job required.
 I had to redistribute the workload and in other ways make each staff member’s tasks more manageable.
 But it was always stressful.
 Biles’ mental health excuse seemed to be one with which I wouldn’t have sympathized.

 Then I read a convincing explanation of how, at the Olympics, Biles started suffering from what she called the “twisties.”
 As part of a vault, she has to perform two and a half twists, but suddenly her mind was switching off during the performance.
 The disconnect was terrifying and could have been dangerous.
 Thanks to my hands’ post-surgical alienation, I finally got it.
 Her mind and body were out of synch, which I now knew was very real.